Qt-Material

 #ffffff

-A dark version of the primary color
+A dark version of the secondary color

 #e6e6e6